marcosrobertos/OpenbravoPOS/README.md

-# OpenbravoPOS
+# AutotalPOS
-Point of Sale derived from Openbravo
+Point of Sale derived from Openbravo POS